thymeleaf/thymeleaf/README.markdown

 such following its own versioning schema), but fully supported by the Thymeleaf team.

-This repository contains two projects:
+This repository contains 3 projects:

   * **thymeleaf-extras-springsecurity3** for integration with Spring Security 3.x
   * **thymeleaf-extras-springsecurity4** for integration with Spring Security 4.x
+  * **thymeleaf-extras-springsecurity5** for integration with Spring Security 5.x

 Current versions: